 Such was the case more than 25 years ago when I received a letter from a collector inquiring about a series of paper mache figures that he had purchased from an antiques dealer.
 The figures were 1-2 foot tall and included baseball players, street vendors, children and fashionable ladies.
-The only specific link to Coca-Cola were the three figures holding contour bottles and a portion of what appeared to be a delivery wagon.
+The only specific link to

 The only possible suggestion I could offer was that the figures were used to help promote a Company produced motion picture film called Refreshment Through the Years.
 In that film, there are sequences that show scenes from a baseball game and a delivery wagon similar to the one owned by the collector.
 It is certainly not an exact match, but it was the best I could do.